 ^bUser-group-specific IQRs are displayed for descriptive purposes.
-For reporting user-group-specific IQRs (see Figure S2), the whole population IQR was used. ^CDue to technical problems with the computerized testing system, completed tests for both time points were only available for a reduced number of participants. ^dAdjusted via multilevel linear regression estimates calibrated on the objectively recorded duration of calls obtained by mobile phone operators.
-Models were clustered over schools and the following predictors were selected from the self-reported questionnaire data: age, gender, daily frequency of mobile phone calls at follow-up, daily duration of cordless phone calls at follow-up, difference in daily duration of mobile phone calls between follow-up and baseline.
+For reporting user-group-specific IQRs (see Figure S2), the whole population IQR was used.

+Subset to technical problems with the computerized testing system, completed tests for both time points were only available for a reduced number of participants.

+Adjusted via multilevel linear regression estimates calibrated on the objectively recorded duration of calls obtained by mobile phone operators.
+Models were clustered over schools and the following predictors were selected from the self-reported questionnaire data: age, gender, daily frequency of mobile phone calls at follow-up, daily frequency of mobile phone calls at follow-up, daily duration of cordless phone calls at follow-up.